jtaane/jtaane/README.md

 - 👋 Hi, I’m @jtaane
 - 👀 I’m interested in ...Changing pace and finding a new career
-- 🌱 I’m currently learning ...Data Science
+- 🌱 I’m currently learning ...Full Stack
 - 💞️ I’m looking to collaborate on ...you tell me.
 - 📫 How to reach me ...right here